opencog/learn/download/README.md

 Directories
 ===========
 * en-tranche-* -- download five batches of books, mostly Gutenberg, but also some fanfic.
-Prep for processing, including spiltting into smaller files. the tranche-5 scripts are the most mature.
+Prep for processing, including splitting into smaller files. the tranche-5 scripts are the most mature.

 * wikipedia -- download and prep wikipedia